hashimsaffarini/Chat_App/README.md

 # Chat App

 ## Overview
-Our Chat App is a real-time messaging platform built with Flutter, enabling seamless communication across iOS and Android devices.
+Chat App is a real-time messaging platform built with Flutter, enabling seamless communication across iOS and Android devices.
 Designed for both personal and group chats, it provides a secure and intuitive interface for users to connect and share.

 ## Features
 - **Real-Time Messaging:** Instantly send and receive messages.